AmilaWeerasinghe/Fractals-Mandelbrot-and-Julia-set-Java/README.md

 Fractals Mandelbrot and Julia set using java

-Java threads Used to implements Fractals Using Java First step the ponits on the interface are calcualted weather they belong to Mandelbrot or Julia Set
+Java threads Used to implements Fractals Using Java First step the points on the interface are calcualted weather they belong to Mandelbrot or Julia Set